stock-chart/finance-chart/README.md

 In order to install [node-canvas](https://www.npmjs.com/package/canvas) successfully.

-if you use osx system, just following command on below.
+If you use osx system, just following commands on below.
 Get more detail at [node-canvas wiki](https://github.com/Automattic/node-canvas/wiki/_pages)

 ```shell
 brew install pkg-config